UC Blue Ash College Art Gallery

 The UC Blue Ash Art Gallery has free admission and is open to the public

-The University of Cincinnati’s Blue Ash Art Gallery was founded to serve the UCBA campus community.
-We exhibit artworks reflecting the breadth and diversity of cultural and intellectual disciplines engaged on the Blue Ash campus.
-We are committed to presenting art in a broad range of 2D and 3D media and spoken word, lectures, screenings and performance.
+The UC Blue Ash College Art Gallery was founded to serve the campus community and the general public.
+We exhibit artworks reflecting the breadth and diversity of cultural and intellectual disciplines that we engage in as an institution of higher education.
+We are committed to presenting art in a broad range of 2D and 3D media, as well as spoken word, lectures, screenings and performances.

 About the Gallery

 The UC Blue Ash Art Gallery is in its third year, located at the Annex at 4131 Cooper Rd.
 The UC Blue Ash College Art & Visual Communication Department and Electronic Media Communications Department have collaborated to bring the community this outlet for the arts.